-We expect to continue to lose money for the next few years and may not reach profitability if our products do not generate sufficient revenue.
+\We expect to continue to lose money for the next few years and may not reach profitability if our products do not generate sufficient revenue.

-We have never had a profitable year and, through March 31, 2006, we have an accumulated deficit of approximately \$935.7 million.
+We have never had a profitable year and, through September 30, 2006, we have an accumulated deficit of approximately \$1,018.1 million.
 We expect to continue to incur substantial and potentially increasing losses over at least the next few years as we expand our research and development efforts, testing activities and manufacturing operations, and as we further expand our late stage clinical and early commercial production facilities.
 Most of our potential products are in the early stages of development.
 Our revenues to date have consisted primarily of payments under short-term research and feasibility agreements and development contracts.

 To achieve and sustain profitable operations, we must, alone or with others, successfully develop, obtain regulatory approval for, manufacture, introduce, market and sell products using our drug delivery technologies.
-In particular, the successful commercial launch and market acceptance of Exubera® will be very important to our financial condition.
+In particular, market acceptance of Exubera and our ability to partner certain of our proprietary programs in a timely manner and on commercially reasonable terms, if at all, will be very important to our operating results and financial condition.
 There is risk that we will not generate sufficient product or contract research revenue to become profitable or to sustain profitability.